-You may be able to recover financial compensation.
+IF YES, You may be able to recover financial compensation.
+TELL US MORE:

 More than 40,000 people — the size of a small city — are killed, and thousands more are maimed on American streets every year.
 Unfortunately, traffic fatalities and serious injuries have been seen as inevitable incidents.
 These tragedies can be prevented by taking a more proactive, preventative strategy that places traffic safety as a public health issue at the top of the priority list for government agencies.

 Changes in how we think about and deal with traffic fatalities are a part of Vision Zero.
 An approach based on a Safe System Approach is required instead of just recognizing collisions that result in death or serious injury as unavoidable.
 The five elements of a safe transportation system are addressed through shared responsibility and redundancy: safe road users, safe cars, safe speeds, and safe roads.